-With puppies and kids, introducing a new puppy especially to toddlers should be done with care to avoid injury to either your children or the puppy.
+Introducing a new puppy, especially to toddlers, should be done with care to avoid injury to either your children or the puppy.
 Once babies start walking, toddlers can become more interesting—and challenging—for your puppy.
-Many of the same dog-to-baby introductions apply, but in addition, refer to these tips for toddlers and older children.

-While young children may mean no harm, depending on the age of the kids, they may treat your puppy like a stuffed toy by poking eyes, pulling fur, chasing, picking up by one leg.
-Your youngster may want to kiss or try to hug a puppy and end up bitten when the puppy objects.
-A frightened or injured pup instinctively lashes out with bites and growls to make the scary situation go away.
+While young children may mean no harm, depending on their age, they may treat your puppy like a stuffed toy by poking eyes, pulling fur, chasing or trying to hug or kiss the dog.
+A frightened or injured pup instinctively may respond by biting and growling.

 Provide a Safe Retreat

 Be sure your puppy has a canine sanctuary that’s off limits to kids.
 Even pets that adore children need private time and a place to go that they know they won’t be pestered.
 Make a bedroom, or the puppy’s crate and bed off-limits to the children, and supervise to enforce the rule if the children are too young to understand.

 Before allowing it near a dog, ask a toddler to practice petting a stuffed toy or the child’s own arm or head.
 Young kids should be taught that dogs aren’t stuffed animals, and can be hurt and lash out from pulled tails or ears.

 High pitched screams, the typical way an excited toddler communicates, could potentially prompt a puppy to become aggressive to a child.
 Challenge children to a game, to see if they can talk in an inside voice that entices puppies to come closer for petting or treats.
 You can explain that just like children can get frightened of scary sounds, puppies can be scared and it takes very talented kids to know how to be pup-friendly.